 The Development Approval cannot be granted by the assessing authority until each of the different types of Consent that may be required have been obtained.
-The timeline to substantially commence on the Development Approval is 12 months, however if you are unable to meet this timeframe, then please feel free to write to Council's Planning Consultant at the Council office for an extension of time.
+If you are unable to meet Approval timeframe, then please feel free to write to Council's Planning Consultant at the Council office for an extension of time.

-Planning Consent Applications are assessed against the zoning, policies and controls of the Council's Development Plan and must not be "greatly at variance" with the principles and objectives of the Development Plan.
-The Plan and the Development Act also set out the provisions dealing with the design, site location or whether it may impact on neighbouring properties.
-The Assessment process will vary depending on whether the proposed development is "Complying", "Non-Complying" or "Merit" and whether it may require public notification.
+Planning Consent Applications are assessed under the Legislative provisions. dealing with the design, site location or impact on neighbouring properties.
+The Assessment process will vary depending on whether the proposed development is "Accepted Development", "Deemed to Satisfy Development" or "Performance Assessed Development" and whether it may require public notification.

 Building Rules Consent

-Building Rules Consent is applicable to all development where building work is involved unless it falls within the exempt category in accordance with the Development Regulations.
+Building Rules Consent is applicable to all development where building work is involved unless it falls within the exempt category.
 All Development Applications are assessed with regard to technical conformity and these requirements must either meet the Building Code of Australia, The South Australian Housing Code, The Australian Standards and all other forms of relevant Legislation.

 Development Approval Consent

-In some cases Development Approval may consist of a combination of Planning & Building Rules Consent, with both forms of Consent having to meet separate Legislative requirements (Planning - Development Act & Building - Building Code of Australia).
+In some cases Development Approval may consist of a combination of Planning & Building Rules Consent, with both forms of Consent having to meet separate Legislative requirements.

 Please ensure that you provide the level of information required at the time of submitting the application.
 If Council receives inadequate and poor quality plans and drawings, this could delay the application process and the assessment.
 It is in your best interest to get the application and the accompanying information to an acceptable standard from the very outset!
 (E.g. please do not present drawings in pencil and please ensure that all plans are to scale).